benjaminfoo/Architect/readme.md

 - architect_recompileAll - reload the source-code of the project

 <br>

-## Features
-This is an overview of all the implemented features this project contains.

-- Constructions - build your own home or town, or home-town, anywhere
-  - Persistence - the constructions are saved in savegame-files
-  - Choose from different categories of constructions like houses, interior, exterior, security, vegetation & foliage, etc.
-- Town management
-  - Manage your own town, get an overview of spend or generated resources
-  - Set and reuse a home position
-  - Set a name for your town
-- Custom Crafting
-  - Procude resources or items from resources
-- Resource Management
-  - Manage the income- and outcome- of your spendings
-- ...

 ##### How-to: Change default key-bindings
 The `keybinds.cfg` file contains all keybindings used in the project - change it to a key or a controller button as you like.